aviddiviner/tricks/README.md

 **(The back-story.)**

 So, there I was one day, merrily coding in Go.
-Feeling so productive, and happy with my life, I examined a piece of code I had just written.
+Feeling productive and happy with my life, I examined a piece of code I had just written.
 I had some logs which I'd read off disk, and I wanted to group them by date, and only take the last few days (with maybe an offset to paginate them).
 So I looked at my code:

 ```go
 func groupLogsByDate(logs []Timelog, amount, offset int) map[string][]Timelog {